-\boxtimes Students should check the OWL site every 24 - 48 hours

-- A weekly update will be provided on the OWL announcements - Students should email their instructor(s) and teaching assistant(s) using OWL Brightspace - For any other communication, the centrally administered e-mail account provided to students will be considered the individual's official university e-mail address.
+- Students should check the OWL site every 24 48 hours - A weekly update will be provided on the OWL announcements - Students should email their instructor(s) and teaching assistant(s) using the emails listed on page 1 of the syllabus - For any other communication, the centrally administered e-mail account provided to students will be considered the individual's official university e-mail address.
 It is the responsibility of the account holder to ensure that e-mail received from the University at his/her official university address is attended to in a timely manner.
-You can read about the privacy and security of the UWO email accounts here. - Emails will be Monday to Friday; standard response time is 24-48 hours excluding weekends.
+You can read about the privacy and security of the UWO email accounts here. - Emails will be monitored from Monday to Friday; standard response time is 24-48 hours, excluding weekends.